 As someone who grew up always sure I was a few bricks short of a full load, and teachers constantly affirmed that, not to mention the Royal Canadian Navy who almost decommissioned me after receiving my mental ability test results( not a very high admission bar).
-But they were below their signup quota that month, so they accepted me.
+But they were under their enlistment quota that month, so they accepted me.
 Over and over again my intelligence was deemed subpar by somebody or some test.
-By all measures it sure was not intelligence that got me into the University of Toronto and graduate there with 4 degrees including at the age of 65, a doctorate.
+By all measures it sure was not intelligence, as measured then, that got me into University of Toronto and graduate there with 4 degrees including at the age of 65, a doctorate.
 It was not my grades, at any level, that were responsible for a modicum of success as a teacher, principal, superintendent or professor.

-Since the 70 s there has been a flurry of alternative modes of talking about human intelligence and I was attracted to and riveted, first by Richard Sternberg’s theory of the “triarchic mind” which offered at least two other ways of looking at intelligence beyond the tried, and relied on ( but not true) IQ test.
-Then came Howard Gardner’s theory of “multiple intelligences” and i knew then, their was hope for restoring my self confidence about my most quirky mind, unique learning disabilities and my ADHD.
-But to be really honest I still suffer about the areas of my mind that I consider frighteningly subpar.
-So ashamed in fact that I have never shared it with anyone but my wife.
+Since the 70 s there has been a flurry of alternative modes of talking about human intelligence and I was attracted to and riveted, first by Richard Sternberg’s theory of the “triarchic mind”.
+Which offered at least two other ways of looking at intelligence beyond the tried, and relied on ( but not true) IQ test.
+Then came Howard Gardner’s theory of “multiple intelligences” and I knew then, their was hope for restoring my self confidence about my most quirky mind.
+But to be really honest I still suffer about the areas of my mind that I consider embarrassingly, subpar.
+So ashamed in fact that i have never shared it with anyone but my wife.
 She too is amazed at that lack and finds it hard to understand it since it is not readily apparent. ( I will share one clue.
-I still, to this day do not know WTF William Shakespeare is ever talking about)
+I still to this day do not know WTF William Shakespeare is ever talking about. . .
+Ever!
+Not one word)

 I was elated this morning to read Thomas Friedman’s essay in the New York Times “How to get a job at Google”.
-It explores so many other attributes of effectiveness as a human and dinishes criteria which in the past have been so heavily relied upon.
 I include here a few of my favourite bits.
 But read it all at:

-Laszlo Bock, hiring chief there, stated that Google had determined that “G.P.A.’s are worthless as a criteria for hiring, and test scores are worthless. … We found that they don’t predict anything.”
+Laszlo Bock, hiring chief, stated that Google had determined that “G.P.A.’s are worthless as a criteria for hiring, and test scores are worthless. … We found that they don’t predict anything.”

 Do you have any idea how that exciting that statement is to me?